 Business and Technology (August 3 - 8 at Stanford)

-This special focus week for middle school students allows campers to learn the fundamental software skills used in the corporate world, such as office suites, spreadsheets, and presentation sofrware.
+This special focus week for middle school students allows campers to learn the fundamental software skills used in the corporate world, such as office suites, spreadsheets, and presentation software.
 Fun activities allow students to apply the software skills to business problems.
 Examples of past projects include building a business plan, modeling the stock market on a spreadsheet, designing a business website, building a business database, developing a resume, and designing product packaging.
 Through hands-on instruction in business software, such as spreadsheets, Filemaker, and web-based SAS applications students gain practical skills that can be applied to class projects or to their entrepreneurial ambitions.
-Students will give a final showcase presentation to parents using Powerpoint, Preszi or other presentation software.
+Students will give a final showcase presentation to parents using Powerpoint, Prezi or other presentation software.

 Elementary Education Week (August 10 - 15 at Stanford)